danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-2.md

 }
 ```

-This fails because currently, our controller is returning a `String` when authentication fails.
-This means regardless of the outcome, we respond with a HTTP 200 status code.
+This fails because currently, our controller is returning a 200 status code, regardless of the authenticatino outcome.

 To change that, we can modify our controller signature again: